 If search engine optimization (SEO) is your game, then you surely have obsessed over one question: How do I get my content featured in a Google snippet?
 Well, we (MindTouch that is) have performed an analysis, and we have some answers.
 This is what you do: Not this.
 Not that.
 And no, not that either.
 Huh?
 Indulge me.
 What I’m trying to tell you is to forget about all the great advice out there on how to improve your SEO and how to get a page one ranking in Google—at least for a … [Read more...] about Your Guide to Google Snippets and the Secret of MindTouch

 We may attribute our demand for self-service to our need for active involvement and self-gratification, but there’s another element we rarely factor in: our geeky side.
-You geek, I geek, we all geek I commute via train and vividly remember the first time I rode the train into work.
+You Geek, I Geek, We All Geek I commute via train and vividly remember the first time I rode the train into work.
 As you would expect, nearly all my fellow commuters (from young to old, from student to executive, from caffeinated to sleep-drunk) were face down in a mobile device.
-Since then, every day I watch passengers … [Read more...] about The Age of the Geek: From Self-service to Brand Loyalty
+Since then, every day I watch passengers … [Read more...] about The Age of the Geek: From Customer Self-service to Brand Loyalty

-For some years now, customer-centricity has been the lauded business approach, and although companies made a lot of strides, one area continues to fall short: The realignment of key strategic personnel, and, yes, that includes your technical writer.
-If you are a decision maker and are still not thinking of your technical writer as a prime strategic asset, you are doing it all wrong.
-I know, how smug of me.
-But hear me out.
-Your help content (and here I include technical documentation, … [Read more...] about Time to Get Your Tech Writer out of the Closet
+For some years now, customer-centricity has been the lauded business approach.
+Although companies have made a lot of strides, one area continues to fall short: the realignment of key strategic personnel.
+Why?
+Because too often the technical writing team is overlooked.
+And if you are a decision maker and are still not thinking of your tech writer as a prime strategic asset, you are doing it all wrong.
+Your help content (and here I include technical documentation, product information, and … [Read more...] about Time to Elevate Your Tech Writer

-Or how to rethink happy ending endings Lately I’ve talked a lot about structuring.
+Or, how to rethink happy ending endings.
+Lately, I’ve talked a lot about structuring.
 Too much maybe.
 But you and I know that without a solid navigational structure you might as well not have a product help site.
 Because what use is it if your customers can’t self-serve?
 Off with the head I say!
 Let me reiterate: it is time we technical communicators stop falling prey to our whims and fairy tale musings.
-Yes, we all love us a good story.
-Heck, we (as in “someone in the software industry with a … [Read more...] about Shake Your Fairy Tale Habits: Final Chapter – Does Your Structure Work?
+Yes, we all love a good story.
+Heck, we (as in, someone in the software industry with … [Read more...] about Shake Your Fairy Tale Habits: Final Chapter – Does Your Navigational Structure Work?